-Prerequisite(s): Either BIO 1105 and 1305, or BIO 1405; and either BIO 1106 and 1306, or BIO 1406; upper-level or graduate standing or consent of instructor.
+Prerequisite(s): Either BIO 1105 and 1305, or BIO 1405; and either BIO 1106 and 1306, or BIO 1406; all with grades of C or better; upper-level or graduate standing or consent of instructor.

 Introduction to study of parasites and vectors, emphasizing life cycles and control of those affecting humans.
 Research paper required for graduate credit.